apache/asterixdb/asterixdb/asterix-doc/src/main/data_ingestion/feeds.md

 The "push_twitter" adapter takes as configuration the above mentioned parameters.
 End users are required to obtain the above authentication credentials prior to using the "push_twitter" adapter.
-For further information on obtaining OAuth keys and tokens and registering an application with Twitter, please visit http://apps.twitter.com
+For further information on obtaining OAuth keys and tokens and registering an application with Twitter, please visit http://apps.twitter.com.

+Note that AsterixDB uses the Twitter4J API for getting data from Twitter.
+Due to a license conflict, Apache AsterixDB cannot ship the Twitter4J library.
+To use the Twitter adapter in AsterixDB, please download the necessary dependencies (`twitter4j-core-4.0.x.jar` and `twitter4j-stream-4.0.x.jar`) and drop them into the `repo/` directory before AsterixDB starts.

 Given below is an example SQL++ statement that creates a feed called "TwitterFeed" by using the "push_twitter" adapter.